The Problem with ‘Working Moms’ and What To Do About It

 Total the scores.

-How many hours do you have for your self-care, fun and intimacy?
+- How many hours do you have for your self-care, fun and intimacy?

-How many does your partner have?
+- How many does your partner or your children have?

-If the numbers are significantly different, how might you create a more equitable distribution?
+- If the numbers are significantly different, how might you create a more equitable distribution?

 Have a conversation.
 Keep to the facts.
 Explore what is the best use of each family member’s time and talents.